 Despite the growing popularity of graduation programs, in many existing programs benefits may be suspended as soon as a person starts to gain any income above the eligibility threshold.
 In some cases, any gainful employment leads to the full amount of the benefit withdrawn.
 This created strong disincentives for work and should be considered as inadequate design (Chen et al 2006, Immervoll et al 2015).

 There are a variety of arrangements to ease transitions from cash benefits to employment.
-In particular, these include: provision of in-work benefits so that take-home income is increased by supplementing earned income with benefits; partial disregard of earnings from means testing (sometimes for a fixed period); tapered withdrawal of benefits over time or continuation of all or a percentage of benefits for a fixed period; provision of an incentive bonus when SA-CT recipient accept a contract for job or participates in voluntary work (Lindert et al. 2021, Grosh et al 2022).entry mechanisms which enable the registration and formalization of beneficiaries while providing them with a basic but exhaustive level of social security coverage, in exchange for contributions adapted to their level of income.
+In particular, these include: provision of in-work benefits so that take-home income is increased by supplementing earned income with benefits; partial disregard of earnings from means testing (sometimes for a fixed period); tapered withdrawal of benefits over time or continuation of all or a percentage of benefits for a fixed period; provision of an incentive bonus when SA-CT recipient accept a contract for job or participates in voluntary work (Lindert et al. 2021, Grosh et al 2022).

-An important aspect of sustainable graduation is building resilience in the long term for the households vulnerable to risks.
+At the same time, mechanisms can be put in place to facilitate the transition of beneficiaries from non-contributory social assistance cash transfers to contributory social insurance mechanisms, which provide higher and more adequate and comprehensive levels of coverage and are therefore instrumental in achieving objectives of poverty reduction, inclusive growth and reduction of inequalities.
+This includes mechanisms or interventions to facilitate transitions to the formal economy and formal employment, while taking into account the contributory capacity of beneficiaries.
+One example of this is the monotax mechanisms which have been implemented in Brazil, Uruguay and Argentina, among others.
+The monotax acts as an entry mechanism which enables the registration and formalization of beneficiaries while providing them with a basic but exhaustive level of social security coverage, in exchange for contributions adapted to their level of income.
+The monotax itself acts as a stepping stone for workers in micro, small and medium enterprises to progressively transition to the general social insurance scheme, through productivity and human capital enhancements.An important aspect of sustainable graduation is building resilience in the long term for the households vulnerable to risks.
 This is covered in extensive detail in Bowen et al. 2020.
 The Assessment criteria in Part II and detailed sub-questions in Part II take those objectives into consideration and use the new Stress-testing toolkit (World Bank 2021).

 The assessment of this aspect of CT-SA is key for rating the program regarding its Incentives compatibility and cost effectiveness.